Matthew-Richardson/evac_full/readme.md

 ## Contributing

-This project is maintained by La Plata County Office of Emergency Management.
+This project is maintained by La Plata County GIS on behalf of La Plata County Office of Emeregency Management.
 For questions or issues, contact the LPCOEM GIS team.

 ---